projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 Heartbeat
 +++++++++

-The Heartbeat is used for SOC watchdog, indicating the SOC power reset behavior.
+The Heartbeat is used for SoC watchdog, indicating the SoC power reset behavior.
 Heartbeat needs to be sent every 1000 ms by the SoC.